 Applying for an Initial Study Permit

 All international students (except visiting exchange students) need a study permit to study in Canada.
-We recommend that you refer to the CIC website for the most updated information on the application process for study permits.
+We recommend you refer to the CIC website for up-to-date information on the application process for study permits.
 The following are some tips to help you navigate the website.

 Things to do in the application process

 - It is important that you are aware of how long IRCC may take to process your study permit application.
 Check here to find out how long it will take to process your application.
 We recommend you apply for your permit three to six months in advance of the term start date to ensure you receive your permit in time.